Endeavor Group Holdings Inc. (EDR) Shares Up Despite Recent Market Volatility

 EDR’s Market Performance

-The stock of Endeavor Group Holdings Inc. (EDR) has seen a 0.56% increase in the past week, with a 5.46% rise in the past month, and a 15.46% gain in the past quarter.
-The volatility ratio for the week is 3.05%, and the volatility levels for the past 30 days are at 3.63% for EDR.
-The simple moving average for the last 20 days is 1.43% for EDR stock, with a simple moving average of 6.49% for the last 200 days.
+EDR’s stock has seen a 1.09% increase for the week, with a 3.57% rise in the past month and a 12.00% gain in the past quarter.
+The volatility ratio for the week is 3.10%, and the volatility levels for the past 30 days are at 3.58% for Endeavor Group Holdings Inc. The simple moving average for the last 20 days is 0.73% for EDR stock, with a simple moving average of 5.90% for the last 200 days.

 Analysts’ Opinion of EDR